 - As part of the application, cities are required to upload the Mayoral Declaration (available in the Rules of Contest document) signed by the Mayor of the respective municipality.
-Without this Mayoral declaration, the application will be incomplete.
+Without this Mayoral declaration, the application is be incomplete.

 - Cities are free to choose how they would like to answer the application questions.
 However, applicants can revert to a guidance document (the ‘Living Book’) which explains what is meant by each question and provides examples as to what the applicants can look to describe.
 Part of the guidance in the ‘Living Book’ includes samples of evidence that the city can provide to support the claims made in their initial responses (such as sustainable procurement guidelines or proof of partnerships with sustainability NGOs, for example).
 This evidence/documentation is essential to creating a compelling and complete application.

 - The guidelines (Living Book) is part of the learning process underpinning the Award where each subsequent edition will provide new inputs into this ‘Living Book’.
 The supporting material can be expanded and detailed as phases progress.
 This could include presentations, videos, documents, etc.